South Sulawesi: Economy

-The Sulawesi economy grew 7.78 percent in 2008 and grew by 6.20 percent in 2009.
+The Sulawesi economy grew by 7.78 percent in 2008 and grew by 6.20 percent in 2009.
 Economic Growth in the First Quarter of 2010 reached 7.77 percent.
 The GDP in 2009 (ADHK) amounted to Rp 47.31 trillion and 99.90 Trillion (ADHB).

-Natural resources
+Agriculture

 As one of the national rice granaries, South Sulawesi annually produces 2,305,469 tons of rice.
 Of that amount, rice designated for local consumption is around 884,375 tons and 1,421,094 tons of reserves remain for distribution to other eastern areas.
-Rice is even exported to Malaysia, to the Philippines, and to Papua New Guinea.
-The locations of the largest rice production are in the Bone regency, in Soppeng, in Wajo, in Sidrap, in Pinrang, and in Luwu (Bodowasipilu Area).
+Rice is even exported to Malaysia, to the Philippines, and Papua New Guinea.
+The locations of the largest rice production are in the Bone regency, in Soppeng, in Wajo, in Sidrap, in Pinrang, and Luwu (Bodowasipilu Area).

-Food

-In addition to corn, the South Sulawesi region also produces cassavas, sweet potatoes, green beans, peanuts, and soybeans.
+In addition to corn, the South Sulawesi region also produces cassava, sweet potatoes, green beans, peanuts, and soybeans.
 Some luxuries such as hybrid coconuts, cocoa, coffee, pepper, vanilla, tea, cashews, and cotton are also produced.
-The Tata Guna Horan Agreement (TGHK) of 2004 protects a lot of the forest in South Sulawesi creating a limited output of timber related products.
+The Tata Guna Horan Agreement (TGHK) of 2004 protects a lot of the forest in South Sulawesi creating a limited output of timber-related products.

 Tuna and snapper-grouper are caught in large proportions and seaweed is grown to eat.
 Farms also have all of the typical animals such as chickens, cows, pigs, goats, etc.

-Mining
+Manufacturing

-One of the factors that contributes to the high GRDP of South Sulawesi is the mining sector.
-Nickel, gold, magnesium, iron, granite, lead, and stone products are mined.
+A large part of the Sulawesi economy is based around resource extraction, most notably mining, forestry, and fishing.
+Being an island, Sulawesi has an extensive coastline and many of its inhabitants are involved in the fishing industry.
+One of the factors that contributes to the high GRDP of South Sulawesi is the mining sector among them nickel, gold, magnesium, iron, granite, lead, and stone products are mined.